RitaGhimire/AstroMoon/AstroMoon/README.md

 - Managing filters independently without triggering on every keystroke was a key challenge.
 - Parsing string-based lifespan data (e.g., `"12 - 15"`) into numbers required careful use of `.split()` and `parseInt`.
 - The Cat API returns inconsistent image data for some breeds — had to handle missing image IDs gracefully.
+- Used routes to navigate different pages
+- Created graphs and charts

 ---